This post may contain affiliate links. If you purchase through links on our site, we may earn a commission.

-My husband is addicted to mashed potatoes, he would probably eat them daily if I would make them that often!
+My husband is addicted to mashed potatoes, they are his favorite side dish and he would probably eat them daily if I would make them that often!
 (He also loves Roasted Potatoes and Cheesy Scalloped Potatoes too!)
 When we were first married I honestly used the mashed potato flakes from the grocery store to make them (gasp!)

-The recipe is easy to customize too-if you like a thinner consistency add more half and half and mash more with the potato masher.
+This is an easy recipe to customize as well.
+If you like a thinner consistency add more half and half and mash more with the potato masher or potato ricer.
 Increase the salt and chives for even more powerful flavor!
 Make them your own!

 - Yukon golds or russet potatoes